Posted by Hannah Lapin ● Apr 2, 2021 10:00:00 AM

 Portfolio and Alternative Mortgage Solutions

 But what if you are self-employed, or maybe asset-rich but with little taxable monthly income, or maybe you already own a number of rental homes?
 In these situations, you should skip conventional and go straight to evaluating portfolio and alternative mortgage solutions.
 Portfolio is just a fancy way of saying, “community bank.”
 If you have good credit and have an ongoing relationship with a local bank, then you should talk to them to see if they might finance your new home purchase

 Typically, these loans will be a bit more expensive in terms of fees and rate than a conventional loan.
-Also, they usually will amortize over 15 or 20 years rather than 30 years, and include a “balloon” payment after five years.
+Also, they usually will amortize over 15 or 20 years rather than 30 years, and include a “balloon” payment after five or 10 years.
 But your local community bank will hold this loan in their loan portfolio (hence the name), so they can be a bit more flexible than a conventional lender.
 Again, plan on a lot of documentation and 60-120 days to close.

 Alternative mortgage lenders typically offer a faster, smoother process with more approval flexibility, but at higher costs.